 What is next?

-The manuscript is still in progress as we are including additional examples.
+The manuscript is still in progress as we are including additional examples, which are currently available as a github link here.

 We are also investigating an N-integration method based on kernels (see our example here with mixKernel), which has currently been developed for unsupervised analysis.